 Douglas J. Shumway’s legal practice includes corporate law, securities law, technology transactions, commercial and land financing transactions, construction loans,…

-Brent D. Huntley is an associate Attorney in our law firm’s Las Vegas office where he practices primarily in…
+Brent D. Huntley is partner in our law firm’s Las Vegas office.
+Mr. Hundley practices primarily in commercial litigation,…

 Cory D. Hundley joined our law firm’s Salt Lake City, Utah office in 2013.
 Mr. Hundley is an attorney…

 Travis J. Robertson is one of our law firm’s attorneys licensed to practice law in Utah and Nevada.
 He…